kemmis/System.Web.Optimization.HashCache/README.md

 * **AddHashToPath:** Add cache-busting content hash to the unbundled file paths output by Scripts.Render() and Styles.Render() calls.
 * **HttpCacheability:** Disable caching bundle output in the HttpContext.Cache
 * **UseServerCache:** Set the Cache-Control HTTP header to tell browser not to cache bundle contents.
+* **HashPathParameterName:** Set the parameter name used in the query string when AddHashToPath is enabled.
+The default parameter name is "~v".

 ## Applying Options